white-poto/php_crontab/README.md

 TODO
 ------------------
-+ add log handler interface
++ add log handler interface.
 + add http log handler, socket log handler, file handler and so on.
 + separate stdout and stderr. use different handlers